 we receive a request for change of ownership from the registered owner of the vehicle: we collect the new owner’s e-mail address from the registered owner.

-we create some personal data about you, such as Vehicle Identification Number (VIN) and individual license plate of your purchased vehicle, which will be personal data about you.
-We may also observe and infer personal data about you, such as your online behavior and segment affiliation.
+we create some personal data about you, such as Vehicle Identification Number (VIN) and individual number plate of your purchased vehicle, which will be personal data about you.
+We may also observe and infer personal data about you, such as your online behaviour and segment affiliation.
 Read more.

 4. Disclosure of your personal data

 4.1 How we disclose your personal data and who we disclose it to

 To provide our products and services and to comply with laws and regulations, we need to share your personal data with others, including other companies within the Polestar Group and third parties assisting us in various parts of our business and helping us to deliver our products and services.
 The categories of recipients are listed below.

 IT providers, e.g. companies that manage the necessary operation, technical support and maintenance of our IT solutions,

 Subcontractors: mail and messaging services, banks and payment service providers, providers of analytics services,